 Please, try again in a couple of minutes

 A periapical tooth abscess occurs when bacteria invade the dental pulp.
 The pulp is the innermost part of the tooth that contains blood vessels, nerves and connective tissue.

 Bacteria enter through either a dental cavity or a chip or crack in the tooth and spread all the way down to the root.
 The bacterial infection can cause swelling and inflammation at the tip of the root.

 These factors may increase your risk of a tooth abscess:

-- Poor dental hygiene.
-Not taking proper care of your teeth and gums — such as not brushing your teeth twice a day and not flossing — can increase your risk of tooth decay, gum disease, tooth abscess, and other dental and mouth complications.
+- Poor dental habits and care.
+Not taking proper care of your teeth and gums — such as not brushing your teeth twice a day and not flossing — can increase your risk of dental problems.
+Problems may include tooth decay, gum disease, tooth abscess, and other dental and mouth complications.

 - A diet high in sugar.
 Frequently eating and drinking foods rich in sugar, such as sweets and sodas, can contribute to dental cavities and turn into a tooth abscess.

 - Dry mouth.
 Having a dry mouth can increase your risk of tooth decay.
-Dry mouth is often due to the side effect of certain medications or aging issues.
+Dry mouth is often due to the side effect of certain medications or issues related to aging.

 If you have a weakened immune system and you leave a tooth abscess untreated, your risk of a spreading infection increases even more.

 Avoiding tooth decay is essential to preventing a tooth abscess.
 Take good care of your teeth to avoid tooth decay:

 - Drink water that contains fluoride.